-We open booking for Same-Day In-Person Appointments at 8:30am Monday - Thursday.
-These appointments are 15 minutes in length and primarily for quick questions.
-These will be in Social Ecology Building 1, Suite 143.
-Check in at the front desk 5 minutes prior to your appointment time.
-For School of Social Ecology majors only.
+Same-day appointments are 15 minutes in length and primarily for quick questions.
+In-person and remote options available.
+In-person will be in Social Ecology Building 1, Suite 143.
+For in-person appointments, please check in at the front desk 5 minutes prior to your appointment time.

-You can book a Same-Day In-Person Appointment using the link below:
+You can book a Same-Day Appointment using the link below:

 Advanced Academic Advising Appointments